nguyendinhduc/deprecate-gs-device-detection/README.md

 This class subclasses [`WebMvcConfigurerAdapter`], which allows you to customize the configuration of a Spring MVC application.
 In this case, you add two components, a [`DeviceResolverHandlerInterceptor`], and [`DeviceHandlerMethodArgumentResolver`]. [`DeviceResolverHandlerInterceptor`] is an implementation of a [`HandlerInterceptor`] which, as the name implies, intercepts a request to the application and determines the type of requesting device.
 After the device is resolved, the [`DeviceHandlerMethodArgumentResolver`] allows Spring MVC to use the resolved [`Device`] object in a controller method.

+Under the hood, `DeviceResolverHandlerInterceptor` examines the `User-Agent` header in the incoming request and based on its value determines if the request is coming from a normal (desktop) browser, a mobile (phone) browser, or a tablet browser.
+You could, of course, parse the `User-Agent` header yourself to determine if you're dealing with a mobile device or not.
+But [`User-Agent` sniffing can be tricky](http://googlewebmastercentral.blogspot.co.at/2011/03/mo-better-to-also-detect-mobile-user.html).
+Therefore, it's better to let `DeviceResolverHandlerInterceptor` handle that for you.

 ## Create a web controller